davidballester/MyPlatformer/Docs/getting_started.md

 I'll start with a background that cover the entire viewport.
 I won't be manually dragging it, but using transform to input the dimensions.

 In the main menu, I want the player to choose which character to use.
 For that purpose, I've created a _Character_ scene that accepts a `SpriteFrames` via `@export` and sets it to its internal `AnimatedSprite2D`.
 This allows me to create multiple characters at once to showcase them in the main menu.

+I've used some custom logic to allow toggling of a single button in the main menu, and a signal to notify to the main scene, _Game_, that the user is ready to start the game.

+## Music

+I've decided to use a single track list for the whole game.
+For that purpose, I've used [Seth_Makes_Sounds](https://freesound.org/people/Seth_Makes_Sounds/) songs, and played them in a loop right under the _Game_ scene.